k2view-academy/K2View-Academy/articles/19_Broadway/09_broadway_integration_with_Fabric.md

 ### Interface Listener For Broadway Flows

+From version 6.5, a new actor [*InterfaceListener*](/articles/24_non_DB_interfaces/02_SFTP_interface.md#using-the-interfacelistener-actor) has been added to Broadway.
+This actor allows a broadway flow to be triggered upon detection of an event on the Interface.

+The flow described below, is still supported and can be defined via Fabric Studio.

 The Interface Listener functionality, an enhancement of the Fabric Jobs functionality, can be used to read and parse files using a Broadway flow.
 An Interface Listener is triggered each time a new file arrives to the directory defined in the interface, which can be either an SFTP or a local file system.
-Each file is only picked up once by the Listener and the file name must not repeat.
+Each file is only picked up once by the Listener and the file name must not be repeated otherwise it will be disregarded.

 ![images](/articles/24_non_DB_interfaces/images/broadway_file_read.PNG)